aviralx10/Aviral-Yadav/README.md

 ### HELLO THERE!!!
--  I love to talk about SwiftUI and iOS Development.
+-  👯 I’m looking to collaborate on SwiftUI and iOS Development.
--  I’m currently exploring myself in the fields of Machine Learning and Deep Learning.
+-  🌱 I’m currently learning and exploring myself in the fields of Machine Learning and Deep Learning.
--  I love to solve algorithmic problems and talk about football.
+-  ⚡ Fun fact: I love to solve algorithmic problems and talk about football.

 ### Connect with me:
 <!--